dart-lang/site-www/src/language/isolates.md

 This page discusses some examples that use the `Isolate` API to implement isolates.

+Isolates are most commonly used in Flutter applications, when you need to perform large computations that might otherwise cause the UI to become unresponsive.
+They’re also useful in many server-side applications.
+In general, you should use isolates whenever your application is handling computations that are large enough to temporarily block other computations.

+While there aren't any rules about when you _must_ use isolates, here are common situations in which you can consider using isolates:

+- Parsing and decoding exceptionally large JSON blobs.
+- Processing and compressing photos, audio and video.
+- Converting audio and video files.
+- Performing complex searching and filtering on large lists or within filesystems.
+- Performing I/O, such as communicating with a database.
+- Handling a large volume of network requests.

 ## Implementing a simple worker isolate

 These examples implement a main isolate